 If you have a free LinkedIn account, you can visit or send a direct message to up to 100 profiles a day (as noted above, this is the default setting).

-A Business Premium account will let you visit or message around 250 profiles a day and for Sales Navigator - 500 profiles a day.
+A Premium LinkedIn account will let you visit or message around 250 profiles a day and for Sales Navigator - 500 profiles a day.
 You can override the default to match these suggested limits.

 Important Note: If you run Dux-Soup, to connect with a profile, or message your 1st-degree connection, Dux-Soup will visit the profile first.
 Therefore, sending connection requests or direct messages adds to the daily visit limit.
 The same applies to automated follow-up messages - Dux-Soup visits the profile and then sends a follow-up.